 To prevent plantar heel pain, your podiatrist may provide you with the following:

-• Assist you with taping, where adhesive tape is used to provide the foot with more support.
+- Assist you with taping, using adhesive tape to provide the foot with more support.

-• Teach you stretches for plantar fasciitis and your calf muscle stretches to relieve the pain.
+- Teach you stretches for plantar fasciitis and for your calf muscles to relieve pain.

-• Advice you on both your running shoes and non-athletic daily footwear.
-Inadequate support either with high heels or uneven distribution of your weight in the sole can exacerbate plantar pain.
+- Advise you on both your running shoes and non-athletic daily footwear.
+Inadequate support, whether with high heels or an uneven distribution of weight across the sole, can exacerbate plantar pain.

-• Provide Shockwave Therapy, to help alleviate heel pain in patients and have been unaffected by conventional treatments.
+- Provide Shockwave Therapy for plantar fasciitis to help alleviate heel pain in patients who have been unaffected by conventional treatments.

 How to Alleviate Pain from Plantar Fasciitis: Effects and Treatment

-During walking, running and standing, the plantar fascia acts as a cushion and stabiliser to brace the arch of the foot.
-However, when there is too much pressure on the plantar ligament like when carrying more body weight, when the pressure increases suddenly due to weight gain (e.g. pregnancy), or when the pressure is overly repetitive as in long-distance running.
+During walking, running, and standing, the plantar fascia acts as a cushion and stabiliser, bracing the arch of the foot.
+However, when there is too much pressure on the plantar ligament, such as when carrying more body weight, when the pressure increases suddenly due to weight gain (e.g. pregnancy), or when the pressure is overly repetitive, as in long-distance running.

-Diagnosis often heavily relies upon clinical signs, such as pain in the heel after periods without any activity, like waking up in the morning, or that same pain fading through the day but increasing during exercise.
+Diagnosis often relies heavily on clinical signs, such as heel pain after periods of inactivity, like waking up in the morning, or pain that fades throughout the day but increases during exercise.

-Initial treatments work to reduce pain by reducing activity and standing in addition to using foot arch support insoles in the shoes.
+Initial treatments work to reduce pain by limiting activity and standing, in addition to using foot-arch support insoles in the shoes.
 Anti-inflammatory drugs may also be prescribed to reduce possible inflammation.
-Fortunately, it has been reported that most patients respond to conservative treatment [1] like orthotic therapy, Shockwave Therapy, foot activation exercise, etc. to help alleviate pain.
+Fortunately, it has been reported that most patients respond to conservative treatment [1] like orthotic therapy, Shockwave Therapy, foot activation exercise, etc., to help alleviate pain.

 Why Big Toe Facilitation Matters to Prevent Plantar Fasciitis

 The big toe, or hallux, is essential to foot health.
-The hallux controls the arch of the foot and maintains stability, ensuring that when the foot strikes the ground with each step, the impact is distributed evenly across the foot.
+The hallux controls the foot’s arch and maintains stability, ensuring that, with each step, the impact is distributed evenly across the foot.

 Your hips and legs connect to the ground through your feet, so each step’s impact affects the efficiency of your gait.
 If your hallux isn’t working as it’s meant to, that impact can get sent through your leg the wrong way, affecting tissues not accustomed to those forces.
 Over time, those repeated traumas lead to injury.